ajaxray/Kohana-Log-Viewer/README.md

 ### Disclaimer

-This module forks original one from anisniit adding suport for Kohana's 3.2 log file format, which includes stack trace
+This module forks original one from https://github.com/ajaxray adding suport for Kohana's 3.2 log file format, which includes stack trace

 ### Installation: